vertigo-ala/commonui-bs3/README.md

 # commonui-bs3

-common ui for ALA webapps using bootstrap 3.
+Dockerized common UI for ALA webapps using bootstrap 3.